Code-Institute-Submissions/overlay-test/README.md

 I have styled containers and added padding and margins to ensure that the content it not to close together and everything can be seen clearly.

+I designed the pages using balsamiq wireframes.
+I have kept the design very close to the original plans.

 #### Homepage Wire Frame
 ![Home Page](readme-files/homepage.png)